toddaustin07/edge_envisalink/README.md

 *Special info regarding AC Power Loss detection:  DSC systems have by default a 30 minute delay before an 'AC Power Loss' trouble type is reported.
 In the meantime a generic 'Service Required' trouble type may be displayed.
 To have an AC Power Loss reported immediately, the user will have to program section 377 Communication Variables of the DSC system, and setting 'AC Failure Communication Delay' to 0*

 #### Arm Stay, Arm Away
-These buttons are provided to arm your the partition (or disarm afterwards) for either away or stay mode.
+These buttons are provided to arm the partition (or disarm afterwards) for either away or stay mode.

 #### Additional partition commands
 This is a button to bring up a list of additional (less-used) partition commands that can be invoked.